castarco/castarco.github.io-md/_posts/2018-12-15-introduction-to-blockchain.md

 or another.
-While in Bitcoin the scripting capabilities were limited on purpose to be non-Turing complete for security reasons, [Vitalik Butterin](https://en.wikipedia.org/wiki/Vitalik_Buterin) proposed a way to execute smart contracts in a secure way without limiting their capabilities (it's worth to say that this came at a price, but I'll leave this point for some future article).
+While in Bitcoin the scripting capabilities were limited on purpose to be non-Turing complete for security reasons, [Vitalik Butterin](https://en.wikipedia.org/wiki/Vitalik_Buterin) proposed a way to securely execute smart contracts in without limiting their capabilities (it's worth to say that this came at a price, but I'll leave this point for some future article).

 Here I end my first and very brief post, but as a bonus I'll link two